 May in history

-1141 The earliest known severe hailstorm in Britain affected Wellesbourne this month.
+1141 The earliest known severe hailstorm in Britain affected Wellesbourne this month; fatalities were recorded.

 1579 A foot of snow apparently settled in London on the 4th.

 1697 Quite a month.
 On the 10th, an exceptionally destructive hailstorm travelled across Wales and NW England.
 The storm resulted in several severe injuries.
 Then on the 15th was probably the most severe hailstorm ever recorded in Britain (technically known as a "H8 storm"), with a fatality in Offley (Herts.); hailstones were reported up to 140 mm in diameter.

 1698 The coldest on record (8.5); the cold spring was notable, even for the "Little Ice Age".
 The cold spring followed a cold winter.
 There was a significant snowfall acrosss the south of England on the 13th.